RFID Solutions and Their Basic Components

 While the importance of the barcode is without doubt, it’s not the only asset management solution.
 Today, many businesses are making the move to RFID for their enterprise needs.
 RFID (radio frequency identification) solutions have become an increasingly appealing alternative to barcode technology.

 They can be used to generate large volumes of information in a variety of applications.
-Unlike bar codes, RFID tags can be read from up to 10 to 15 feet away.
-This means they do not need to be in plain sight of the reader.
+Active RFID tags can be read from over 500 feet away, meaning they do not need to be in plain sight of the reader.
 In order to provide this automatic data collection, RFID solutions consist of a few small but key components, including the following:

 Most RFID solutions include tags that are attached to each item that is being tracked.
 The tags consist of tiny microchips ( an integrated circuit or IC), which are connected to an antenna coil.
 The microchips in RFID tags contain memory, which stores the product’s unique information such as its electronic product code (EPC).

 RFID readers are the devices used to read the data embedded within tags.
 Readers work by using an antenna to send queries, power, data and commands to the tags.
 Different RFID solutions will come equipped with different types of readers.
 For example, some may be fixed (mounted to specific locations) while others are mobile (handheld).
 Additionally, some readers are read-only while others have the ability to read as well as write new information.

 As mentioned above, antennas are a key component of both the tags and the readers.
 They are what the two parts use to communicate with one another.
 The maximum distance the antennas can have between each other is known as the “read range”.
 The read range is determined by the size and shape of the reader’s antenna.